-Palesa CDC Team
+Palesa CDC Board of Directors

 Owner of Successful Endeavors, a five-plex retail center in New Orleans, LA. with annual lease and sales revenue of $1.3M+.